 While informal education spaces, campaign-based action camps, and bookfairs are important elements of our struggle, they have serious limitations as well, precisely because they are short lived.
 By creating longer-form popular education, the IAT and its Anarchist Summer School hopes to give space and time to go in-depth on contemporary anarchist analysis, theory, and concrete skills and practices.
 The IAT is a move toward creating a more rigorous exploration of anarchism that is:

 - Outside the purity of radical internet culture

 - Rooted in social anarchist principles

-- Directly linked to movement struggle
+- Directly linked to on-the-ground organizing and movement struggle

 - Rooted in caring community and long-haul strategy